kintsugi-programmer/whack-a-mole-java/README.md

 - Focus rectangles removed from buttons for cleaner appearance
 - All components load before window becomes visible

-## Possible Enhancements
+## Enhancements

-The basic game can be improved with these features:
+The game improved with these features:

 ### Enhancement 1: Hole instead of null spaces
 ```java